redcats002/nuxt3-antd-online-cmstock-workshop/frontend/content/readme_httpRequest.md

 Automatic parsing of JSON responses (with access to raw response if needed) Request body and params are automatically handled, with correct Content-Type headers

-Here's a summary of the main differences between useFetch and $fetch:
+Here's a summary of the main differences between `useFetch and $fetch`:

 - $fetch is a global method, while useFetch is a composable function from the Composition API.
 - $fetch is used directly within components, layouts, or pages, while useFetch is used within a composition function.